M3ssman/make-exercises-math/README.md

 This way, the "add_add_" just sums 3 Numbers.
 To reduce difficulty, the first Summand is within Range N100, the 2nd between 5-25 and the last one somewhere between 0-20.

 The "divN100WithRest" generates an Exercise of Division, with the Dividend between 10-100, the Divisor 2-12 and an optional Rest Part which divides the Result with a capital "R" if it exists.

+The "add_add_carry" will create an Exercise with 3 Summands that involves additional Carry Logic.
+In order to output each term independently, it returns an Array containing all involved Terms.

 ## Example Usage